Bells Corners: Other

 In 2010, Bells Corners was the location for the feature-length film Going Thru a Thing produced and directed by former Bells Corners resident Jo Marr.
 Bells Corners is the home of musician Tyler Kealey.
 New York-based jazzman and saxophonist Michael Webster is also a former resident of Bells Corners.
-Former NHL hockey star and general manager of the Tampa Bay Lightning Steve Yzerman is a former resident of Bells Corners where he attended Bell High School.
+Former NHL hockey star and general manager of the Detroit Red Wings Steve Yzerman is a former resident of Bells Corners where he attended Bells Corners Public School, D.A Moodie, and Bell High School.

 Author Marion Voytinsky (Face Your Fears, CreateSpace Independent Publishing Platform, 30 June 2013) is a resident of Bells Corners.
 The cover of her book features the Bel Air Motel.
 Iain Reid's novel The Truth About Luck: What I Learned on My Road Trip with Grandma (House of Anansi, 20 February 2013) also references a Bells Corners motel.
 In the fall of 1956, the first meeting of Radio Control Model Club, later to become the Ottawa Remote Control Club, was held at the Monarch Motel in Bells Corners.
 Recently the remains of two other area motels were rediscovered in the Greenbelt just to the west of Bells Corners.